dpla-attic/Metadata-Analysis-Workshop/Bash.md

 # more text
 ```

-displays all the flags/options available to you.
-Use the spacebar to navigate the manual pages, and q to quit this man output.
+For example, the above example displays all the flags/options available to you.
+Use the spacebar to navigate the manual pages, and `q` to quit this man output.

-Note: this command is for Mac and Linux users only.
+**Nota bene**: this command is for Mac and Linux users only.
 It does not work directly for Windows users.
 If you use windows, you can search for the Shell command on http://man.he.net/, and view the associated manual page.
 You can also use the help switch `--help` after a command to display the help documentation. e.g. `ls --help`

 #### Shell tricks

-- tab autocomplete: Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
+- **tab autocomplete**: Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
 Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference, after which we can add more characters, and try using tab again.
-- up + down arrows for previous commands: On a blank command prompt, hit the up arrow key and notice that the previous command you typed appears before your cursor.
+- **up + down arrows for previous commands**: On a blank command prompt, hit the up arrow key and notice that the previous command you typed appears before your cursor.
 We can continue pressing the up arrow to cycle through your previous commands.
-- History Command: Use the history command to see a list of all the commands you've entered during the current session.
-Use the space bar to navigate through pages, and q to quit.
+- `history`: Use the `history` command to see a list of all the commands you've entered during the current session.
+Use the space bar to navigate through pages, and `q` to quit.
-- Wildcards: Luckily the shell supports wildcards!
+- **Wildcards**: Luckily the shell supports wildcards!
 The ? (matches exactly one character) and * (matches zero or more characters) are probably familiar from library search systems.
-We can use the * wildcard to write the above head command in a more compact way:
+We can use the * wildcard to write the commands in a more compact way.

 ### Moving around files & directories:

-#### pwd
+#### Print Working Directory `pwd`

 When working in the shell, you are always somewhere in the computer's file system, in some folder (directory).
-We will therefore start by finding out where we are by using the `pwd` command, which you can use whenever you are unsure about where you are.
+Find out where you are by using the `pwd` command, which you can use whenever you are unsure.
 It stands for 'print working directory' and the result of the command is printed to your standard output, which is the terminal.

-Let's type `pwd` and hit enter to execute the command:
+Example: type `pwd` and hit enter to execute the command:

 ```bash
 $ pwd
 /Users/Christina
 ```

-#### ls, ls -A, ls -R, ls -alsh
+#### List Contents `ls`

-The output will be a path to your home directory.
-Let's check if we recognize it by listing the contents of the directory.
-To do that, we use the `ls` command:
+For example, if you just opened your bash shell and haven't changed your directory yet, use the `ls` command to list the default space - your home directory:

 ```bash
 $ ls